 Colo. panel may help sheepherders with complaints

-DENVER – The House approved a bill to create a committee this summer that could work with the federal government to resolve complaints between immigrant sheepherders and their employers.
+But they voted Tuesday to set up a committee this summer that they say could work with the federal government to resolve complaints against employers.

-Rep. Daniel Kagan, a Denver Democrat, says the 11-member task force will review work conditions and complaint procedures for sheepherders who allege they’re being mistreated.
+Rep. Daniel Kagan, a Denver Democrat, says the 11-member task force will review work conditions and complaint procedures.

-Lawmakers have rejected attempts to set wages and hours in the face of opposition from wool growers and cattle ranchers.
+Lawmakers rejected any attempt to set wages and hours in the face of opposition from wool growers and cattle ranchers.